Transport in Cologne: Mass transit

 Cologne has Deutsche Bahn Service with InterCity and ICE-trains stopping at Köln Hauptbahnhof (Cologne Central Station), Köln Messe/Deutz and Flughafen Köln/Bonn.
 The first railway was opened in 1839 by the defunct Rheinische Eisenbahngesellschaft (Rhenanian Railway Company) on the line from Cologne via Aachen to Belgium, today's Cologne–Aachen high-speed railway.
 A Central Station was erected in 1859 to connect the lines of five different railway companies, which mostly had different stations before.

-Cologne also has Thalys train service to connect to cities in different countries such as Amsterdam, Brussels, and Paris.
+Cologne also has a Eurostar train service to connect to cities in different countries such as Amsterdam, Brussels, and Paris.

 Light rail and rapid transit

 The Cologne Stadtbahn operates an extensive light rail and rapid transit system (partially underground) serving Cologne and some neighboring cities.
 Its name derives from the German term for light rail, Stadtbahn.
 It is operated by the Kölner Verkehrs-Betriebe (KVB) (Cologne Transit Company) and is part of the Rhine-Sieg Transit Association.
 The rail system stretches across 192 kilometers with 11 lines.
 Two lines (16 and 18) link the system to the neighboring transport system of Bonn.
 The Cologne Stadtbahn is not a true subway system, even though a large part of the system operates underground, especially in the downtown area.
 Instead it is a rapid tram system, each line crosses at least one street at street level without absolute right of way.

 The Cologne Stadtbahn traces its beginnings to the year 1877, when the first horse-drawn tram line was opened.
 The first stretch of an underground route network was completed in 1968.
 Underground construction in the downtown Cologne area is often obstructed by the fact that archeologists in Cologne, one of Germany's oldest cities, have legal rights to dig in all future building sites within the medieval city limits before all heavy construction machinery.
 Currently the average cruising speed is 26.6 kilometers per hour (2006).

 The Rhine-Ruhr S-Bahn has 5 lines which cross Cologne.
 The S13/S19 runs 24/7 between Cologne Hbf and Cologne/Bonn Flaughafen.